semlak/fcc_voting_app_flux/README.md

 The tests I have created barely test any of the features and are fairly insufficient.
 I've only created a few, and they basically only test a few components and don't address overall functional requirements of the application or how well it is integrated.

-## Notes:
+## Issues:
-There are many notes that I need to add here.

 There are many things that don't really work right, such as most of the npm scripts It also is possible that my packages.json file has requirements that aren't actually used.
 Things like that.

 I have no idea if my license info is correct.
 It is listed in LICENSE.md

+I still have some components setting their own states too much.
+Also, I would like to create Containers for the components, and put all the state setting in the container.
+I don't think I understood that concept very well when I created the app.

+Right now, when updating user information, there are buttons next to each field to update that field.
+However, hitting one of those buttons seems like it submits that data from all of the fields (but it does not, as I intended).
+Because the form then makes all of the fields green (validationState = "success"), it makes it seem like all of the updates are submitted.
+So basically, the form functions properly but the feedback it provides gives the user the wrong impression.
+Also, the feedback message just says account saved, not which field was updated.

+Tests need a lot of work.
+There are hardly any.

 ## Components

-### ReactJS + Flux
+### React.js + Flux
-ReactJS and the Flux architecture were created by Facebook.
-An overview is at [https://facebook.github.io/flux/docs/overview.html](https://facebook.github.io/flux/docs/overview.html).
+React.js and the Flux architecture were created by Facebook.
+An overview of Flux is at [https://facebook.github.io/flux/docs/overview.html](https://facebook.github.io/flux/docs/overview.html).
 I initially tried building this app using React components by themselves without a Flux architecture, but it started getting complicated.
 Using a Flux architecture seems to allow for easily handling of React components.
 There are several libraries that provide a Flux architecture, such as [http://redux.js.org/](Redux), which look really good.
 However, I thought I might learn a lot about the architecture by building my app without them.
-I have my own Dispatcher (taken from the Facebook examples), ActionCreators, Stores, Constants, and React Components, where are definitely modeled after the Facebook examples ([https://github.com/facebook/flux/tree/master/examples](https://github.com/facebook/flux/tree/master/examples)), such as the flux-todomvc.
-I don't currently use "Containers", which are described in thier flux-utils section of their documentation.
+I have my own Dispatcher (taken from the Facebook examples), ActionCreators, Stores, Constants, and React Components, which are modeled after the Facebook examples ([https://github.com/facebook/flux/tree/master/examples](https://github.com/facebook/flux/tree/master/examples)), such as the flux-todomvc.
+However, I didn't really fully understand the architecture so there are probably some issues.
+I don't currently use Containers to hold my components, which are described in thier flux-utils section of their documentation.
 I had trouble finding good examples of React applications interacting with a server, but found some suggestions to put that functionality into separate modules, or Utils, so I have a Utils such as UserWebAPIUtils that are called from UserActionCreators, and PollWebAPIUtils that are called from PollActionCreators.
 Anyway, I think that my organization still has a lot of cleanup needed.

 ### react-router